 The inclusion of carbs in cat food is controversial.
 While some people see them as a good source of energy, others believe that carbohydrates are responsible for the rise in feline obesity and diabetes.
 Nevertheless, both sides would agree that cats digest carbohydrates less efficiently than other animals.

 Although you should avoid high-carbohydrate cat foods, you shouldn’t eliminate carbs from your cat’s diet altogether.
-Carbohydrates may have some health benefits, and even wild cats consume them in small amounts.
-So, if you want to monitor or reduce your cat’s intake of carbohydrates, this guide will show you how to achieve this goal safely.
+Carbs may have some health benefits, and even wild cats consume them in small amounts.
+So, if you want to monitor or reduce your cat’s intake of carbohydrates, we’ll show you how to achieve this goal safely.